AlanRockefeller/inat.label.py/README.md

 ## Features

 - Fetches observation data using the iNaturalist API
-- Supports multiple observation IDs or URLs as input
+- Supports multiple observation IDs or URLs as input - or a file can be specified
 - Generates labels with key information including:
   - Scientific Name (in italics)
   - Common Name (if different from scientific name)